b-lukaszuk/python_luzne_zadanka/book1/ch05/README.md

 ## Description

 [...] write a function that returns a list containing every possible sublist of a list.
 For example, the sublists of [1, 2, 3] are [], [1], [2], [3], [1, 2], [2, 3] and [1, 2, 3].
 Note that your func- tion will always return a list containing at least the empty list because the empty list is a sublist of every list.

+# Task 8

+The Sieve of Eratosthenes

+(Part 1, Exercise 127 from the book)

+## Description

+Create a Python program that uses [this algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to display all of the prime numbers between 2 and a limit entered by the user.
+If you implement the algorithm correctly you should be able to display all of the prime numbers less than 1,000,000 in a few seconds.